Thewa55/Project-Management-Tool/README.md

-# Note Taker
+# Project Management Tool

 ## Description
-A person project management tool
+A personal project management tool
 *Note from developer: Project is a finished produce and is 100% operable, I want to make the project more presentable then what it looks before deployment
 ## Table of content
 [#Installation](#Installation)<br>